 In December 2012, HHS announced the first round of conditional approvals by HHS.
 A March 2013 round of conditional approvals brings the number of states to 24.
 Gary Cohen, deputy administrator of CMS, and director of the Center for Consumer Information and Insurance Oversight (CCIIO) within CMS announced in December 2012 at AHIP’s Exchange Conference that HHS has begun test their Federal Data Service Hub, which exchanges will access data from the Social Security Administration, the Internal Revenue Service, and the Department of Homeland Security for beneficiary information on income, citizenship, immigration status, as well as minimum coverage offerings.

-Open enrollment begins October 2013, and exchanges go live January 2014.
-There are a lot of technology and coordination issues that need to be worked out between now and then.
+The second open enrollment period begins November 2014.
+There are a lot of technology and coordination issues that need to be worked out.
 Here are a few:

 • What are the technology needs around making eligibility, enrollment, and billing work across plans?